ccoenraets/forceoauth/README.md

 1. Install force-server

     Because of the browser's cross-origin restrictions, your JavaScript application hosted on your own server (or localhost) will not be able to make API calls directly to the *.salesforce.com domain.
 The solution is to proxy your API calls through your own server.
-You can use your own proxy server, but ForceNG is tightly integrated with [ForceServer](https://github.com/ccoenraets/force-server), a simple development server for Force.com.
+You can use your own proxy server, but ForceOAuth is tightly integrated with [ForceServer](https://github.com/ccoenraets/force-server), a simple development server for Force.com.
 To install ForceServer, make sure Node.js is installed on your system, open a command prompt and execute the following command:

     ```
     npm install -g force-server